 This expression comes from the phrase Ferme ta gueule, but it’s so frequently used that just the last two words are necessary now.

 Like some of the other words on this list, this one’s power seems to vary depending on the context and, especially, the tone of the speaker.
 It’s often used in French comedies when a person is getting angry or upset – and in those cases, where it doesn’t seem particularly violent or full of loathing, it could be best translated as “Shut the hell up!” or even simply “Shut up!”.

 On the other hand, if the person saying it is doing so in an aggressive way, it could probably be better translated as “Shut the fuck up!”

-Foutre – Basically, an obscene way to say “to do”.
+Foutre is basically an obscene way to say “to do”.
 The French have an obscene helping verb!
 Here are some very common ways it’s used:

-Beyond the bad word: Even extraordinary, legendary chanteuse Edith Piaf (imagine endless rows of heart emojis here) has a song called Je m’en fous pas mal.
+Beyond the swear word: Even extraordinary, legendary chanteuse Edith Piaf (imagine endless rows of heart emojis here) has a song called Je m’en fous pas mal.